 A Broken Heart Syndrome (also called stress-induced cardiomyopathy, or Takotsubo cardiomyopathy) is a temporary heart condition brought on by acute very stressful situations.

 Stress cardiomyopathy is a well-recognized cause of acute heart failure.
 The high levels of stress hormones (adrenaline, etc.) caused by heart-breaking scenarios (i.e. break-up, death, sickness) essentially restrict the heart’s ability to properly pump blood throughout the body.

 In a broken heart syndrome, a part of the heart temporarily enlarges and doesn’t pump well, while the remainder of the heart functions normally or with even more forceful contractions.
 Because the shape of the heart resembles a “tako tsubo” (octopus pot in Japanese), it is also called a Takotsubo cardiomyopathy:

-To confirm a diagnosis, a variety of tests will need to be done that include blood tests, an EKG, chest X-rays and an cardiac ECHO, and a CTA of the chest to exclude the possibility of a pulmonary embolism.
+To confirm a diagnosis, a variety of tests will are needed to be done that may include blood tests, EKGs, chest X-rays and an cardiac ECHO, a cardiac catherization, or a CTA of the chest to exclude the possibility of a pulmonary embolism.

 Treatment is similar to treatment for a heart attack until the diagnosis is clear.
-Most people stay in the hospital while they recover.
+Most people with a Broken Heart Syndrome make a full recovery within weeks.